The Mathematics of Learning

 - Strict monotonicity: Phrases are always harder than their hardest component, guaranteed by the ceiling operation.

-- Component sensitivity: Every constituent character influences the final difficulty.
+- Component sensitivity: Every constituent segment influences the final difficulty.

 Worked Examples